brandon-moy/ecommerce-admin/README.md

 cp .env.example .env
 ```

+4. Create the project in Vercel and link it to the GitHub repository.

+5. Create the storage DB (Postgres) and connect it to the project in Vercel.
+This will automatically populate the environment variables in the Vercel project that you will copy to your local .env file.

-4. Update the TOKEN secrets!
+6. Update the TOKEN secrets!

 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY from Clerk.